-Facet pain is usually a dull, aching pain, worse in the low back.
-The pain often radiates into the buttocks and thighs.
+Facet pain is usually a dull, aching pain, worse in the affected area (neck or back).
+The pain often radiates into other areas (e.g. shoulders, buttocks, or thighs).
 This radiating nature means it is sometimes mistaken for "sciatica".
 The pain tends to be worse with activity and lesser at night time.
 It is more common in older people but can also occur in the young.

-What is done before the Rhizotomy?
+What is done before the CryoRhizotomy?

 Often a "test injection" is done to determine if your pain is coming from the facet joints before the rhizotomy itself is done.
 This could be a medial branch block or a facet joint injection.
 These procedures aim to numb the joint temporarily to see if this is the source of your pain.
 Medial branch blocks numb the nerve that supplies the joint for around 12 hours.
 Facet joint injections are less useful at identifying if the joint is the source of your, but the anti-inflammatory steroid that is injected, can settle down pain for weeks to months.
-These injections are also done in an operating theatre with x-ray quidance and sedation.
+These injections are also done in an operating theatre with x-ray guidance and sedation.
 These injections are simple, low risk procedures.

 Sometimes, if you have a "good story" for facet pain, or a previous good response to facet joint injection, your doctor may go direct to a rhizotomy without test injection.
-The advantages of this include; having only one procedure instead of two, faster pain relief. and it can be more convenient, and not missing anyone who does not benefit from the test injection but still would have benefitted from the rhizotomy (the test injection does not perfectly detect all patients who might benefit from rhizotomy).
+The advantages of this include; having only one procedure instead of two, faster pain relief, and it can be more convenient. and not missing anyone who does not benefit from the test injection but still would have benefited from the rhizotomy (the test injection does not perfectly detect all patients who might benefit from rhizotomy).
 The disadvantage is that without the test injection, a patient takes the small risks of the rhizotomy with a lower chance of benefit.